acehlor/CPLabsENV/README.md

 # About
 *Dockerfiles for setting up development environment for Customer Portal Labs.*

-It supports applications written in Ruby on Rails and NodeJS based on Fedora 23.
+It supports applications written in Ruby on Rails based on Fedora 23.

 *Note: The images are used to mimic development environment for Customer Portal Labs only.
 They are not supposed to apply in production.